Kenan Thompson: 2003–present: Saturday Night Live and acclaim

 Thompson has been nominated for five Primetime Emmys for his work on SNL, winning once.
 He has thrice been nominated for Outstanding Supporting Actor in a Comedy Series, in 2018, 2020 and 2021.
 For co-writing the song "Last Christmas", in 2017 he was nominated for Outstanding Original Music and Lyrics, an award he then won in 2018 for the lyrics to "Come Back Barack" (along with Chris Redd and Will Stephen).

 In 2014, SNL head writer Brian H. Tucker noted that simply putting "KENAN REACTS" would get a script more laughs, further elaborating, "Put him in your sketch somewhere, anywhere, and your sketch will get better.
 Because Kenan knows how to take ordinary lines and make them funny, and take funny lines and make them special."
 Similarly, Lorne Michaels in a 2019 article referred to Thompson as "the person I most rely on in the cast".
 Vulture referred to him as the "heir apparent" to Phil Hartman, both being "the glue" of their respective casts.

-Thompson's celebrity impressions on SNL include Al Sharpton, Whoopi Goldberg, Bill Cosby, Charles Barkley, David Ortiz, OJ Simpson, and Steve Harvey.

-He has performed in over 1,500 sketches, hitting the mark during the March 5, 2022 episode hosted by Oscar Isaac.
+Thompson's celebrity impressions on SNL include Al Sharpton, Whoopi Goldberg, Bill Cosby, Charles Barkley, David Ortiz, O. J. Simpson, and Steve Harvey.
+He has performed in over 1,500 sketches, hitting the mark during the March 5, 2022, episode hosted by Oscar Isaac.
 In commemoration of his 20th anniversary on the show, Thompson received a star on the Hollywood Walk of Fame on August 11, 2022.
-It was placed next to Lorne Michaels' star.
+It was placed next to Lorne Michaels's star.